FIFA World Cup: Why was Griezmann’s goal ruled offside against Tunisia?

 Antoine Griezmann scored in the eighth minute of second half stoppage time in France’s game against Tunisia on Wednesday, but the goal was ruled offside.

-Griezmann’s goal was ruled offside as the French forward was standing in an offside position before the free kick was delivered into the Tunisia penalty area.
+Griezmann’s goal was ruled out as the French forward was standing in an offside position before the free kick was delivered into the Tunisia penalty area.

-His presence was deemed to have interfered in the Tunisia defender’s action which helped Griezmann score the goal.
+His presence was deemed to have interfered in the Tunisia defender’s action.
+The defender was interpreted to have tracked back to cover Griezmann, which ultimately helped the Atletico Madrid player convert the chance.

 While the referee gave the goal, he was asked to double check the action on the VAR screen.
 After a review, the referee, Matthew Conger, overturned his decision to disallow France’s equaliser.